Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 10.
 Kriging vs IDW Interpolation Models (Posts, 2018)   </figcaption>
 </figure> <br>

 <p> The parameters below were used to model the semivariogram for kriging interpolation.
-This set of parameters was chosen from a set of 30 different kriging models, as it best matched the underlying dataset and produced the most balanced set of cross validation statistics.  </p> <br>
+This set of parameters was chosen from a set of numerous kriging models, as it best matched the underlying dataset and produced the most balanced set of cross validation statistics.  </p> <br>

 <table class="tablecenter"> <caption> Table 2.
 Ordinary Kriging Parameters </caption>
 <thead>